LLNL/scr/doc/rst/users/overview.rst

 to run at the same time without conflicting for the same control directory.
 The control base directory is hard-coded into the SCR library at configure time, but this value may be overridden via a system configuration file.
-The user may not change the control base directory.

-SCR directs the application to write dataset files to subdirectories within a *cache directory*.
+SCR can direct the application to write dataset files to subdirectories within a *cache directory*.
 SCR also stores its redundancy data in these subdirectories.
-The device serving the cache directory must be large enough to hold the data for one or more datasets plus the associated redundancy data.
+The storage that hosts the cache directory must be large enough to hold the data for one or more datasets plus the associated redundancy data.
 Multiple cache directories may be utilized in the same run, which enables SCR to use more than one class of storage within a run (e.g., RAM disk and SSD).
-Cache directories should be located on scalable storage.
+Cache directories should ideally be located on scalable storage.

 To construct the full path of a cache directory,
 SCR incorporates a cache base directory name with the user name and the allocation id associated with the resource allocation.
 A set of valid cache base directories is hard-coded into the SCR library at configure time, but this set can be overridden in a system configuration file.
-Out of this set, the user may select a subset of cache base directories to use during a run.
+Out of this set, one may select a subset of cache base directories to use during a run.
-A cache directory may be the same as the control directory.
+It is valid for a cache directory to use the same base path as the control directory.

 The user must configure the maximum number of datasets that SCR should keep in each cache directory.